 You don’t want your iPhone’s battery to die if you work from home or the office.
 A dead phone can cause you to miss important calls or be unable to communicate with your team.
-These issues can be avoided by following the tips below.
+These issues can be avoided by following the Important Battery Saving Tips for iPhone.

 1. Activate the Low Power Mode